JamesDeFabia/MyHelmCharts/readme.md

 This chart removes roxie and the roxie-workunit eclagent It can be used in conjunction with one of the persistent storage charts.

+**twothors.yaml**

+This chart adds a second Thor cluster with 10 workers.